jessetane/ninstall/README.md

 * bash

 ## Notes
-Be sure to set the variables at the top of the script to match your installation environment!
+* Be sure to set the variables at the top of the script to match your installation environment!
 For example, $PREFIX is set to your home directory by default.
+* OS specific binaries only exist as far back as v0.8.6, so anything older than that likely won't work.

 ## License
 MIT